tonis2/opengl-examples/readme.md

 Install `C3` lang and `glfw` library

-Clone the repository `git clone --recursive git@github.com:tonis2/opengl-examples.git`
+Clone the repository and sub-modules `git clone --recursive git@github.com:tonis2/opengl-examples.git`

+Then you can run examples with

 `c3c run cube -l glfw`